The Story of "The Other"

 The Other? you might ask.
 What do you mean, The Other?
 What a broad, vague term.
 Well, what better to cover such a diverse group of stories than this broad term?
 Most of the Festival’s plays this season focus on telling stories about people outside the “in” group; whether it be religious or racial minorities, or foreigners and dreadful wars, this season is all about tolerance.
 It’s about learning to respect, appreciate, even love “The Other.”

-Big River and Pearl’s in the House have some similar themes.
-Each play zooms in on the lives of individual African Americans in the midst of tense racial situations.
+Big River zooms in on the life of an individual African American in the midst of tense racial situations.
 Big River, the musical version of Mark Twain’s The Adventures of Huckleberry Finn, focuses on Jim— a runaway slave seeking freedom along the Mississippi River.
 Through Big River, Huck Finn learns to love Jim as a father figure and a friend; he realizes that Jim is a person too, even though the entire culture of the South says he isn’t.
-Pearl’s in the House focuses on African American identity as well, but much later in history.
-The real Pearl Bailey was a famous jazz singer in the thirties, forties, fifties, and even sixties who performed for multiple presidents; she was a White House favorite.
-In Pearl’s in the House, we see Pearl fight in her own way through years of racism to become one of America’s most successful musicians.

 Othello, too, focuses on racial differences— and racial similarities.
 It’s the story about a Moor who becomes a great military general despite huge barriers in his way, who ends up losing it all because of his unfounded jealousy.
 Much of the play is about Othello’s success despite his status as a Moor.
 In Shakespeare’s day, a Moor could refer to any number of things.
 It was usually a term used to describe anyone that wasn’t white and European.
 Likely, by Moor, Shakespeare either meant someone of African descent or someone of Arab descent.
 In Othello, we see how Othello’s status of an outsider leads the villain, Iago, to extreme jealousy and hatred.
 Because Iago cannot and will not tolerate any “others” in his world, he contrives to make Othello lose everything he has worked for— costing the lives of more people than even Iago bargained for.
 It’s the fear and hatred of “The Other” that causes the great tragedy.